-To view a list of the malicious hashes that Reputation has pulled from the reputation services, click Malicious Reputations from the Reputation menu.
+To view a list of the malicious hashes that Reputation has pulled from the reputation services, click Malicious in the Reputations section of the Overview page.

 Only hashes with a malicious or pending status are listed.

-In Trace, you can view the ratings on hashes for Live Endpoints or Snapshots.
-For more information, see Tanium Trace User Guide: How reputation data works with Trace.
+In Threat Response, you can view the ratings on hashes for live endpoints or snapshots.
+For more information, see Tanium Threat Response User Guide: Connecting to live endpoints and exploring data.

 You can use Connect